 Typical Blast Tube Furnace Stack Temperature = 600° to 1,000°

-Measuring the efficiency of used-oil furnaces is challenging because a clean furnace burns more efficiently than a dirty one.
-Ash residue from the combustion of used oil builds up inside the combustion chamber and gradually reduces the amount of heat transferred from the combustion chamber to the room air.
-This means that the precise efficiency level of any used-oil furnace is constantly changing depending on the amount of ash buildup in addition to other factors.
+Measuring the efficiency of waste-oil furnaces is challenging because a clean furnace burns more efficiently than a dirty one.
+Ash residue from the combustion of used waste oil builds up inside the combustion chamber and gradually reduces the amount of heat transferred from the combustion chamber to the room air.
+This means that the precise efficiency level of any waste-oil furnace is constantly changing depending on the amount of ash buildup in addition to other factors.

 Fun and Frigid Facts

-- Clean Burn is the only used-oil furnace in service on the continent of Antarctica.
-Workers in government research facilities there stay warm in the world’s harshest environment with Clean Burn used-oil furnaces while helping protect the environment.
+- Clean Burn is the only waste-oil furnace in service on the continent of Antarctica.
+Workers in government research facilities there stay warm in the world’s harshest environment with Clean Burn waste-oil furnaces while helping protect the environment.

-- Dozens of Clean Burn units are currently functioning in Siberia—some at locations where other used-oil furnaces failed to function properly due to the extreme cold conditions.
+- Dozens of Clean Burn units are currently functioning in Siberia—some at locations where other waste-oil furnaces failed to function properly due to the extreme cold conditions.

 Ducted Heating Systems

 Clean Burn has worked closely with UL to develop UL-listed waste-oil ducted central furnace systems.
 For applications where heating ducts are required, it is important to make sure that the manufacturer has obtained UL approval.